Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Rate-Optimal Budget Allocation

 we have

 That is, $\min_{ i \neq b}\mathbf{G}_i(\alpha_b,\alpha_i)$ is the asymptotically exponential decay rate of PFS.
 To maximize this decay rate of PFS, we consider the following optimization problem:

-To solve \eqref{eq:opt LDR}, we need the true input distribution, the expected performance ${\mu}_i$, and the variance of simulation noise $\sigma_{i,j}^2$, all of which are unknown.
-Therefore, we replace the unknown parameters with their estimates at the current stage and solve \eqref{eq:opt LDR} to guide the budget allocation.

-Optimizing the large deviations rate of PFS is first studied in \cite{glynn2004large}, where IU is not considered.
-Formulation without IU can be seen as a special case of $D=1$ in our setting.
-Our approach is an extension of \cite{glynn2004large}, which incorporates simulation samples under different input components in calculating the rate function.
+Optimizing the large deviations rate of PFS is first studied in \cite{glynn2004large}, where input distribution is assumed to be known.
+Their formulation can be seen as a special case of $D=1$ in our setting.
+Our approach is an extension of \cite{glynn2004large}, which incorporates simulation samples under different input parameter in calculating the rate function.
 Due to this difference, we cannot directly apply their result.
 Instead, we take a similar approach using the Gartner-Ellis Theorem (see \cite{dembo1994large}), and the detailed calculation is shown in the next section.